-Equipped with SUSE Rancher, the team is now able to automate several basic processes so that developers can spend less time on administration and more time on application innovation.
+Equipped with Rancher Prime, the team is now able to automate several basic processes so that developers can spend less time on administration and more time on application innovation.

 “It is important for us to have our critical systems increase or decrease capacity automatically for productivity,” says Pirtskhalaishvili.
 “Kubernetes allows us to serve dynamic customer flows seamlessly and with optimal resources.
 It also makes our IT infrastructure smart enough to eliminate problems (self-healing) or scale to meet the needs of the business without human intervention.”

-Initially, team members dreaded the project ahead due to the amount of work involved, but when Pirtskhalaishvili and Mantua told them about SUSE Rancher’s autoscaling abilities, the team members got excited, speaking to how important the feature is to the team.
+Initially, team members dreaded the project ahead due to the amount of work involved, but when Pirtskhalaishvili and Mantua told them about Rancher Prime’s autoscaling abilities, the team members got excited, speaking to how important the feature is to the team.

 “We utilize fewer resources now,” continues Pirtskhalaishvili.
 “In the past, we had a lot of idling VMs because we wanted to be ready for more demand.
 Now, we have it set up in such a way that if demand fluctuates, it upscales or downscales automatically, depending on need.
 It’s very flexible and fast, and it has freed up our resources a great deal.”